SUPPORTING INDIVIDUALS AND FAMILIES IN OUR COMMUNITY

 Catholic Family Services Prince Albert is committed to the mental health well-being of our community.

 You can schedule an appointment with a counselor by calling our office at 306-922-3202.
 Reception is available 9am-12pm & 1pm-5pm, Monday to Friday.
-We do offer a "walk-in" option, where a counselor can speak to you without an scheduled appointment.
+We do offer Rapid Access Counselling (formerly known as "Walk-In") and it can be accessed without a formal intake.
+Please call the office to determine availability, as our building remains locked to the general public.

-Clients at YWCA Central, Our House and Homeward Bound facilities have scheduled access to walk-in counselling services via phone.
+Clients at YWCA Central, Our House and Homeward Bound facilities have Rapid Access Counselling services on-site.
 Please speak to staff at those locations for further detail.

 Thank you & Stay Safe,